Individual Therapy for Adults

 Hi there!
 Thanks for stopping by.
 Let's get to know each other.

 I'm Elizabeth (she/her/hers).
-Iā€™m a licensed psychologist living in Salem, MA.
+I’m a licensed psychologist living in Salem, MA.
 I am licensed to practice in both Massachusetts and my home state of Arkansas.
-I have 15 years of education, training, and experience in university, community mental health, and outpatient settings.
-Prior to private practice, I worked as the Training Director and staff psychologist for universities in both Fayetteville, AR and Boston, MA.
+I have 15 years of clinical experience that has prepared me to provide you with care that is effective, safe, & tailored to you.
+My clinical style is relational, honest, and practical.
+Prior to private practice, I worked as the Training Director for universities in both Fayetteville, AR and Boston, MA providing clinical supervision, supporting the queer community, and working with graduate students.

-• My Values & Clinical Style
+My Values & Clinical Style

-• My Interests
+My Interests

-• Education & Training
+Education & Training

 I graduated with a bachelors degree in psychology from Hendrix College in 2008.
 I earned my Ph.D. in Counseling Psychology from the University of Central Arkansas in 2014, after completing an APA-accredited internship in community mental health.
 I received additional training in trauma, transgender health, and mindful approaches to treatment of depression & anxiety.

-• Service & Memberships
+Service & Memberships

 2014-2016 Board member Mental Health America Northwest Arkansas (MHANA)